beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

-   And computers on the LAN have an Ethernet address (AKA _MAC address_--which stands for "Media Access Control"), so the sending OS looks up the MAC address that corresponds to the next destination IP address, whether that's a local webserver or the outbound router.
+   And computers on the LAN have an Ethernet address (AKA _MAC address_--which stands for "Media Access Control"), so the sending OS looks up the MAC address that corresponds to the next destination IP address, whether that's a local web server or the outbound router.
    (This happens via a lookup in something called the _ARP Cache_, but we'll get to that part of the story another time.)